 Why is Lydia Important in the Bible

 Lydia’s faith is apparent in her actions.
 She and her household take the first step of obedience and get baptized (Acts 16:15) by Paul.
 Yet, she goes even further and becomes a hub for the first church in Phillipi.
 What an amazing woman!
-While we don’t know if she is married and could have been widowed, members of her house got saved as well because of her influence in their lives.
+While we don’t know if she is married and could have been widowed, members of her house were saved as well because of her influence in their lives.

 Lessons from Lydia in the bible